STL-WomenPlus-Mar22-LiftOff/group-krystal/README.md

 - Allow users to edit or delete user account and symptoms
 - Allow users to track environmental factors or "triggers" along with symptom occurence
 - Allow users to see symptom tracking data over a selected period of time
+- Allow users to add notes to daily tracker form and to view notes on graph by hovering over the data point
 - Host web application
 - Implement Single Sign On